Awara Natural Hybrid Mattress: Review in brief

 - Often on sale and includes hundreds of dollars in freebies

 The Awara Natural Hybrid Mattress is the brand's entry-level model.
-At full price, a queen size is $1,399, a king costs $1,699, and a twin size is $899.
-However, Awara regularly discounts the mattress, and it's sold with $499 of free gifts: a sheet set, mattress protector and two cooling pillows (one if you buy a twin size).
+At full price, a queen size is $1,399, a king costs $1,699, and a twin size is $1,099.
+However, Awara regularly discounts the mattress, and it's sold with up to $499 of free gifts: a sheet set, mattress protector, and two cooling pillows (one if you buy a twin size).
+We've also got Awara promo codes on offer which could help bring the price down.

-Here's the official pricing for the Awara Natural Hybrid Mattress:
+Here's the official (and sale) pricing for the Awara Natural Hybrid Mattress:

 Awara Natural Hybrid: Firmness and comfort